Alpasyon007/desktop-thing-for-spotify/README.md

 - `npm run dev` - Start development server with Electron
 - `npm run build` - Build for production

-## Troubleshooting

-### Common Issues

-1. **"No access token available"** - Make sure you've completed the Spotify OAuth flow
-2. **"No Music Playing"** - Start playing music on any Spotify client first
-3. **Images not loading** - Check that Spotify image domains are allowed in next.config.ts
-4. **OAuth redirect fails** - Verify the redirect URI matches exactly in your Spotify app settings

-### Need Help?

-- Check the browser console for error messages
-- Ensure your Spotify app has the correct redirect URI
-- Make sure you have an active Spotify Premium account (required for playback control)

 ## License